FB

 Yukari Yatsutome

 Yukari Yatsutome makes her BMO Vancouver Marathon debut representing Japan and the Yokohama sister city connection.
+She adds depth to the international field.

 • Marathon PB of 2:34:43